snwebb/analysechiptrees/README.md

 ```

 The plots relevant for Method A are also produced, as well as the control plots for each region, within the appropriate directory (`SR`, `CR`, `A`, and `B`).

+## `scripts/tf2d.py`

+A supplementary script to produce 2D control distributions from the output of the `makeHistograms.C` stage.
+The code is run like:

+`./scripts/tf.py input_directory output_directory`

+where `input_directory` is the path to the `ROOT` histograms in the first stage, and `output_directory` is the name of the output directory for the plots (will be stored under `/Plots/output_directory` by default).